lnlyssg/MFwordlists/README.md

 # MFwordlists
 Wordlists for RACF cracking, these have all been taken from various sources (as credited below), any words longer than 8 characters have been removed, all spaces have been stripped out and all words have been converted to upper case.
+I may make further updates to remove any invalid-for-RACF special characters in future.

 ## Contents
 RACF_hibp.txt (14MB - 1,547,168 words) - Cracked passwords from [HIBP](https://haveibeenpwned.com/Passwords)